rudranarayan-01/Docker/readme.md

 ## Docker Volumes

 Volumes are persistent data stores for containers.
 Containers stores data in virtual mode like if we restart the docker desktop all the data all the container will be reset.
+We can map multiple container in  a single volume.

 - Persistent storage for containers: Data stored in a volume survives container restarts and deletions.
 - Docker managed: Volumes are created, managed, and stored by Docker, typically in /var/lib/docker/volumes on Linux.